Diode-exe/ambientComputing/README.md

 ### Quirks

 For some reason, if you stop the program in the middle of the fade transition, it'll raise a ValueError

+Saying acknowledge will dismiss the window for 200 frames.
+I need to make it so that there is new data, maybe